 Healthcare Providers

 In the past several years the incidence of syphilis increased dramatically in Virginia and nationally.
-Between 2018 and 2022, the rate of total early syphilis in Virginia increased 14% from 15.7 to 17.9 per 100,000.
-So far in 2023, syphilis case reports are 22% higher than for the equivalent period in 2022.
+Between 2019 and 2023, the rate of total early syphilis in Virginia increased 37%.
 We have also observed dramatic increases in the incidence of congenital syphilis, a preventable diagnosis with potentially severe consequences for infected infants.
-To help mitigate the transmission of STIs and their sequalae, please consider the following recommendations and prevention tools:
+Clinicians and allied health professionals represent our first line of defense in detecting syphilis.
+Please help us identify and reduce the spread of syphilis in Virginia.

 • Refer to the CDC STD Treatment Guidelines for syphilis for full details on the recommended treatment regimen for each syphilis stage.